btcpayserver/btcpayserver-doc/Wallet.md

 - HD Private key or mnemonic seed
 - Wallet supporting PSBT

-#### Signing with Ledger Hardware wallet
+##### Signing with Ledger Hardware wallet
 Ledger's Nano S is a hardware wallet that can be used to sign transactions in BTCPay's wallet.
 To understand how to configure it and use it, watch a video below.

 [![How to Use Ledger Nano S in BTCPay](https://img.youtube.com/vi/1Sj5mP4TkFI/mqdefault.jpg)](https://www.youtube.com/watch?v=1Sj5mP4TkFI "How to Use Ledger Nano S in BTCPay")

+#### Receive

+Receive tab generates an unused address which can be used to receive payments.
+The same can be achieved by generating an invoice (Invoices > Create new invoice).

 ##### Advanced Settings

 ###### Make sure no change UTXO is created (Expert mode)

 This option is available in the `expert mode` of the Send page.

 It is a privacy enhancing feature which is useful when you send to another of your own wallets or to an exchange.
 It makes sure that no change UTXO is created by **rounding up** the amount sent.

 By default this feature is disabled, so if your wallet has a UTXO of `1.1 BTC` and you input an amount equals to `1.0 BTC`, the resulting transaction will have two outputs `0.1 BTC` of change, and `1.0 BTC` to your destination.

 Blockchain analysis will understand that those `0.1 BTC` of change belong to the same entity which controlled `1.1 BTC` before, and can track the future purchase you make under the same pattern.

 By enabling this feature, BTCPay Server wallet will round up the amount sent to `1.1 BTC` such that no change output is sent back to you.